111X/DVImatrix848/README.md

 DVImatrix848
 ============

-simple control program for the [Gefen EXT-DVI-848](http://www.gefen.com/kvm/ext-dvi-848.jsp?prod_id=5311), an 8x8 routing matrix for DVI-signals.
+a simple control program for the [Gefen EXT-DVI-848](http://www.gefen.com/kvm/ext-dvi-848.jsp?prod_id=5311), an 8x8 routing matrix for DVI-signals.

-## Usage
+#Usage

 Documentation can be found in the [wiki](https://github.com/iem-projects/DVImatrix848/wiki)

-# Deployment
+#Deployment

-##Building a standalong application on W32
+##Building a standalone application on W32

 You will need a number of things installed
 - Python2.7